centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 #### Procedure

-If you installed your Centreon MAP server from a "fresh OS installation" you need to install the `centreon-release` package:
+If you installed your Centreon MAP server from a "fresh OS installation" you need to install the Centreon repository:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">